 - Post-menopausal women not taking estrogen

-- Advancing age, women over 65 and men over 70
+- Advancing age, women older than age 65 and men older than age 70

 - Using steroids long-term or certain other medicines

-- Certain diseases, including rheumatoid arthritis, type 1 diabetes mellitus, liver disease, kidney disease, hyperthyroidism, or hyperparathyroidism
+- Certain diseases, including rheumatoid arthritis, type 1 diabetes mellitus, liver disease, kidney disease, hyperthyroidism, inflammatory bowel disorders, or hyperparathyroidism

 - Low BMI (body mass index)